Bodyweight Burn is a simple workout program designed by Adam Steer for busy people or anyone who does not want to or cannot join a gym.

 - 2 Who Is Bodyweight Burn Right For?

 - 3 The Creator Of Bodyweight Burn

 - 6 What Are The Nutritional Guidelines?

 - 7 Bodyweight Burn PDFs And Videos

-The main purpose of the plan is to lose fat but also to maintain and build lean muscle, as the blueprint is structured in a scalable way involving several exercises of different intensity across 2 different phases.
+The focus of the plan is on losing fat but also maintaining or building lean muscle, as the blueprint is structured in a scalable way involving several exercises of different intensity across 2 different phases.

 However, it is not a full-on muscle building program.
 The body weight workouts are designed with fitness, lean muscle and low body fat in mind rather than massive body size.
 The idea is to offer a time efficient and effective blueprint to reach peak fitness condition for anyone.

 The program is suitable to just about everyone, particularly those who do not want to train in a crowded gym, or are fed up with spending money in memberships.
 People traveling, business people with little time for training or mums at home with kids can also benefit from the program.